 The ICO’s helpline number is: 0303 123 1113

 Privacy laws and practice are constantly developing, and we aim to meet high standards.
-Our policies and procedures are therefore under continual review.
-We may, from time to time, update our security and privacy policies and suggest that you check this page periodically to review our latest policies.
+Our notice and procedures are therefore under continual review.
+We may, from time to time, update our security and privacy notice and suggest that you check this page periodically to review our latest notice.

 What is Personal Data?